Operation Wolf: Critical response

 Upon release in arcades, the game received wide acclaim from critics, particularly for its gameplay, graphics, and controls.
-However, it also received some criticism for its violence, particularly in the UK press following the Hungerford massacre that had occurred a few months before its release.
+Its violence was criticized, particularly in the UK press following the Hungerford massacre that had occurred a few months before its release.
 Commodore User said it beats Sega's After Burner as "the game of the year and much of next year too" but that it may draw some controversy from tabloids for its Rambo-like violent content.
 Clare Edgeley of Computer and Video Games called it one of the best new releases, stating that, though excessively violent, it was an "extremely playable" and "powerful" fast-paced action game.
 Your Sinclair called it a "fast and furious" action game, and said it "broke a bit of new 'ground' for arcade games 'cos the 'nasties' fired directly at you through the screen".

 The home computer conversions also received positive reviews.
 Your Sinclair gave the ZX Spectrum conversion a highly positive review.
 The NES version received more mixed reviews.
 In Electronic Gaming Monthly's review of the NES conversion, three critics scored it 6/10, one 8/10.